khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 (ready by week 5)

 ### discuss progress
-- would you like to present your progress to your class?
+- would you like to present [your progress](https://github.com/krisztian-hofstadter-tedor/CS220-AU-portfolio/network/members) to the class?
 - do you have any questions regarding your assignment?
+- what are the main issues you struggle with?

 This week I will introduce
 - some software for audio-visual content production including creating screencasts
-- questions to consider when developing a podcast idea
+- questions to consider when developing
+    - a podcast project
+    - a video project
+    - a blog focusing on writing articles
 - how you could book equipment in the university and where you could use advanced software/hardware for content production (TBC)

 ### homework